Olex2/Olex2Manual/Sucrose/03_refining.md

 1. The next stage is to add hydrogen atoms \index{add hydrogen atoms} to your structure.
 In `@Toolbox-Work` click on @@Add H@@ in the top right hand corner (or type `@ CODE hadd`).
 Olex2 automatically adds hydrogen atoms and includes them in the subsequent refinement.

 	>CRYST The hydrogen atoms are automatically added using a riding model with appropriate AFIX instructions.
-Please refer to section XXX for more details on this.
+Please refer to page \pageref{hydrogen-atoms} for more details on this.

 2. In `@Toolbox-Work` clicking on the H square I_H cycles through *Show H* / *Show H with H-bonds* / *Hide H* (alternatively use CTRL+H).
 Stop at *Show H with hydrogen bonds*.